 - Is there a demand for your product or service?

 - Can you identify the target market for your product or service?

 - Do you have the talent and expertise needed to compete successfully?

-Before you dive head first into a home-based business, it’s essential that you know why you are doing it and how you will do it.
-To succeed, your Delaware business must be based on something greater than a desire to be your own boss, and involves an honest assessment of your own personality, an understanding of what’s involved, and a lot of hard work.
+Before you dive head first into a home-based business, it’s essential that you know why you are doing it, and how you will do it.
+To succeed, your business must be based on something greater than a desire to be your own boss.
+It requires an honest assessment of your own personality, an understanding of what’s involved and a lot of hard work.
 You have to be willing to plan ahead and make improvements and adjustments along the way.

 While there are no “best” or “right” reasons for starting a home-based business, it is vital to have a very clear idea of what you are getting into and why.
 Ask yourself these questions: